Host a Zero Hunger Intern

 Recruiting Top Talent

 The Hunger Center leverages our networks and resources to run a highly competitive recruitment process for the Zero Hunger Interns.
 In 2019, we received over 400 applications for 12 positions.
-We focus our recruitment on demographic groups that disproportionately experience hunger, including people of color, first generation college students, and people from the American South.
+We focus our recruitment on demographic groups and geographic areas that disproportionately experience hunger, including people of color, first generation college students, and people from the American South.

 Hosting a Zero Hunger Intern was a great experience and I would absolutely love to do it again.
 Our intern was smart, capable, and nimble - all qualities that made her an excellent fit for the ever-changing work of federal policy.
 If only we could have had her longer!
 Congressional Hunger Center did an excellent job in our case placing the intern and supporting us throughout the process.
 We're excited to work with this program again and look forward to the new round of interns.Chloe Marshall, Policy Specialist, National Farm to School Network